A timeline section presents numerous events that occurred in a certain period.

 - Premium Addons

-If you are debating which plugin to use, check out our unlimited download plans and download them all for one small fixed price.
+If you debate which plugin to use, check out our unlimited download plans and download them all for a small fixed price.

-In this article, we learned how to add a timeline section to your WordPress website using the Elementor page builder.
+In this article, you learned how to add a timeline section to your website with Elementor.

-Leave us a comment down below and let us know if you used the HTML widget or a plugin (and which one) to achieve it.
+Let us know below if you used the HTML widget or a plugin (and which one) to achieve it.